Australian authoritarianism

 wonk

-Wherein we bear witness various tendencies in Australian politics suggestive of my thesis that we favour generally authoritarian policies.
-In terms of the legislation we enact in Australia there is not much support for freedom, generally construed, in Australia.
-There are, however, a small number of specific freedoms that we are keen on.
+Wherein we bear witness to various tendencies in Australian politics suggestive of an authoritarian (revealed) preference in our polity In terms of the legislation we enact in Australia, there is not much support for freedom, generally construed, in Australia.
+This is not to say that Australia is an authoritarian state, but we are not deeply invested in staying free either, and I know which state is harder to get out of.

 1 Aesthetics of Australian authority